-Mozilla Thunderbird is one of the most trusted email clients on the market available on various platforms used as not only as an email client but also as an RSS feed and much more.
+Mozilla Thunderbird is one of the most trusted email clients on the market available on various platforms used not only as an email client but also as an RSS feed and much more.
 And the best part?
 It’s an open source project.

 However, even though this email client is frequently updated and well-coded, users are experiencing a number of issues with the software.
 One of those issues is critical and is related to sudden crashes after the start up.
 For that purpose, we prepared a simple but useful workaround that should help you resolve it.